Tungurahua Province

 Tungurahua (Provincia del Tungurahua, literally Province of the Tungurahua; [tuŋɡuˈɾawa]) is one of the twenty-four provinces of Ecuador.
 Its capital is Ambato.
 The province takes its name from the Tungurahua volcano, which is located within the boundaries of the provinces.

 Population

 In 2011, Tungurahua had an estimated population of 581,389.

-Approximately 10% of that population is made up of indigenous peoples, while another 70% are of mestizo or mixed race heritage.
-The final 20% is made up of peoples of African, Asian, and European ancestry.
+Ethnic groups as of the Ecuadorian census of 2010: